Data-Science-Projects/getting_cleaning_data/CodeBook.md

 The colunms after the subject are feature values as listed below.
 Each feature value is the mean value, grouped by activity and subject.

-The names are based on those explained in the "features_info.txt" and "features.txt" files in the original data set, with the following transformations:
+The names are based on those explained in the "features_info.txt", which explains the units, and "features.txt", which lists all of the original variables, files included in the original data set, with the following transformations:

  - All characters are lower case
- - All "-"s and "_"s
+ - All "-"s are changed to "_"s
  - "()"s have been removed

 The variable names are: